If you had to describe your life in just a few sentences… how would you start?

 How does Matt locate properties under market value?
-His tip is having good real estate agent contacts.
+His tip is to have good real estate agent contacts.
 “When I’m home I spend a lot of time getting to know agents.
 Especially if I’m working in a new area, I’ll go visit them all,” he says.

 From doing this, Matt says it’s worth working with roughly one out of every 10 agents he meets.

 Look for the agent who sees the benefit in working with you.”
 It’s a two-way business relationship.